 Lowndes County Will Miss W.T.
-Knight
+Knight keeping citizens of this the way this system

 This letter is written on behalf of the Winnersville Coalition consultants. associates and friends in tribute to what one would consider a good man and a number one citizen.